Practicalities Access To The Lord Mayor’s Show

 Accessible WC's are provided at various locations around the parade route including Blackfriars Bridge, Old Bailey, New Change and on Queen Victoria Street (junction with Cannon Street).
-All of them are marked on our one page map and in the access map.
-You can also find them using the City's neat Toilet Finder app on android or iOS.
+All of them are marked on our one page map.
+There is more information on the City website including an interactive map and links to the Toilets 4 London app for android or iPhone.